rasputyashka/jjm/readme.md

 ### Some details for current version (0.1.2)
 The commands are:
 ```
 $ jjm --help
-usage: jjm [-h] {init,run,test,sample} ...
+usage: jjm [-h] {init,test,gen_in,sample,run} ...

 positional arguments:
-  {init,run,test,gen_in,sample}
+  {init,test,gen_in,sample,run}
-    init                Make a case_folder for a problem.
+    init                create and initialize problem's working directory.
-    run                 Run the code with given test cases and write the result to out folder.
+    test                run code and compare answer from test case files with program's results.
-    test                executes run command and compares outputs
+    gen_in              generate test case file(s).
-    gen_in              Generate test case file.
+    sample              show the sample of the test case file.
-    sample              Shows the sample of the test case file.
+    run                 run the code.
+Results are stored in 'out' folder.

 options:
   -h, --help            show this help message and exit